marcusrognes/docs-smartlabs/_docs/gettingStarted/index.md

 The home page is located under `index.html` file.
 You can change the content or design completely different welcome page for your taste.
 (You can use [bootstrap componenets](http://getbootstrap.com/components/))

 In order to add a new page, create a new html or markdown file under root directory and link it in `_includes/topnav.html`.

+### Customizations
+This template uses [bootstrap-sass](https://github.com/twbs/bootstrap-sass) with [bootwatch paper theme](https://bootswatch.com/paper/)'s custom sass variables.
+You can change any kind of properties such as font size, color set and etc. in `_sass/_variables.scss` file.